istalabs/maviola/README.md

 There are few exceptions, namely the `Device` entity.
 We are considering to enrich its API in the near future and can't guarantee that this operation won't require breaking the existing API.

-Basically, the existing project reached the state, where our intuition and our engineering experience tells us that further changes will be mostly related to adding new functionality, not amending the existing one.
+Basically, the project reached the state, when our intuition and our engineering experience tells us that further development will be mostly related to adding new functionality, not amending the existing one.
 The current plan is to create a proper [roadmap](https://gitlab.com/mavka/libs/maviola/-/milestones), so other people won't have to rely on our vaguely expressed gut feeling.

 License
 -------